langchain4j/langchain4j/README.md

 // Person { firstName = "John", lastName = "Doe", birthDate = 1968-07-04 }
 ```

-You can have more control over LLM:
+You can define more sophisticated prompt templates:
 ```
 interface Translator {